Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Numerical Results

 \section{Numerical Results}

-In order for a fair comparison, we assume the same power constraint for both the sparse recovery scheme and random-access schemes, i.e., the average transmit power in each active slot (in which the node transmits energy) is the same.
-Recall that, in the proposed scheme, where the frame length is $M_s$, the SNR in the model~\eqref{eq:CSModel} is $\gamma_s=\gamma M_sq(1-q)$.
-We choose the same transmission probability in each slot for sparse recovery scheme and slotted ALOHA, i.e., $q=p=1/(c+1)$.
-Also, the transmission probability in each slot for CSMA is $(1-e^{-c})/c$ (see Appendix~\ref{sec:csma}), which is close to $1/(c+1)$ when $c$ is large.
+In order for a fair comparison, we assume the same power constraint for both the compressed sensing scheme and random access schemes, i.e., the average transmit power in each active slot (in which the node transmits energy) is the same.

+We choose the same transmission probability in each slot for the compressed sensing and slotted ALOHA schemes, i.e., $q=p=1/(c+1)$.
+Also, the transmission probability in each slot for CSMA is $(1-e^{-c})/c$ (see Appendix~\LZ{\ref{a:csma}}), which is close to $1/(c+1)$ when $c$ is large.
 The three schemes consume approximately the same amount of average power over any period of time.

 Without loss of generality, let one unit of distance be $1$ meter.
-Consider a wireless network of $1000$ nodes uniformly distributed in a square with side length $500$~meters.
+Consider a wireless network of $1000$ nodes uniformly distributed in a square with side length of $500$~meters.
 The nodes form a Poisson point process in the square conditioned on the node population.
 Suppose the path-loss exponent $\alpha=4$.
 The threshold of channel gain to define neighborhood is set to $\theta=10^{-6}$.
-It means that if the transmit power for a node one meter away is $60$~dB, then the SNR attenuates to $0$~dB at $=10^{6/\alpha} \approx 31$~meters in the absence of fading, i.e., the coverage of the neighborhood of a node is typically a circle of radius $31$~meters.
-According to~\eqref{eq:c}, a node near the center of the square (without boundary effect) has on average $c\approx 11$ neighbors.
+It means that if the SNR from a node one meter away is 60~dB, then the SNR attenuates to $0$~dB (the neighborhood boundary) at $10^{6/\alpha} \approx 31$~meters \LZ{due to path loss only.
+As both path loss and fading are considered, a node near the center of the square (without boundary effect) has on average $c\approx 11$ neighbors according to~\eqref{eq:c}.}

-We consider two cases for the length of broadcast message $l=5$ and $10$~bits.
+We consider two cases for the length of broadcasting, with $l=5$ and $10$~bits, respectively.
 In random access schemes, a packet of $L$~bits consists of $l$-bit message and $\ceil{\log_2c}$ additional bits to identify the sender.
-Fig.~\ref{fig:T} shows that $T=3.5$ minimizes the lower bounds for $\Probt{a}{e}$ in~\eqref{eq:aloha} and $\Probt{c}{e}$ in~\eqref{eq:csma} in the case of $l=10$.
+Fig.~\ref{fig:T} shows that $\LZ{\delta}=3.5$ minimizes the lower bounds for $\Probt{a}{e}$ in~\eqref{eq:aloha} and $\Probt{c}{e}$ in~\eqref{eq:csma} in the case of $l=10$.